PLA is the most popular type of 3D printing filament. It’s easy to use and produces high-quality prints.

 There are several options you can choose for your build plate, including:

-Each material has pros and cons.
+Different build plate materials offer varying adhesion and print removal qualities.
 We recommend tempered glass, PEI sheets, or polypropylene for PLA prints.
 These options have good performance and promote good adhesion.

 PLA is popular because it is easy to work with.
-But 3D printing filaments are hygroscopic, meaning they tend to absorb moisture from the environment.
+However, 3D printing filaments are hygroscopic, meaning they tend to absorb moisture from the environment.

-When not stored correctly, PLA has poor bed adhesion.
-It also creates imperfections on your final prints, such as zits and blobbing.
+When not stored correctly, PLA absorbs airborne moisture, reducing bed adhesion.
+Wet filament also creates imperfections on your final prints, such as zits and blobbing.

 The good news is that you can dry PLA filament and restore its natural bed adhesion and printing properties.

-Some 3D printers already have a built-in chamber.
+Some 3D printers, like the Bambu Lab P1S, already have a built-in chamber.
 If yours does, you can skip this step.

 If your printer has no built-in enclosure, you can buy one or build your own.
 The enclosure helps to shield your print from the cooling effects of the air in your home.